 With these expansions along with other school choice options, Florida is empowering every family and every child to achieve their educational goals.

 Family Empowerment Scholarship for Educational Options

-This branch of the scholarship eligibility is based on family income and provides the option for K-12 students to attend a participating private school.
-Families apply through one of the approved scholarship funding organizations (SFO), which are responsible for determining and distributing funding to private schools.
+This branch of the scholarship eligibility provides additional educational options for all K-12 students, such as attending a participating private school.
+Families apply and annually renew through one of the approved scholarship funding organizations (SFO), which are responsible for determining and distributing funding.
 FES EO also offers families of eligible students the option to receive a $750 scholarship to provide transportation to a public school different from the school to which the student was assigned.

 Family Empowerment Scholarship for Students with Unique Abilities

 This branch of the Family Empowerment Scholarship Program is designed to offer families of students with disabilities, as young as 3 years of age, access to additional education options.
-Families may choose to enroll their student in another public school, or they may take the opportunity to receive a personal education savings account (ESA) for their student.
-With an ESA, parents receive a deposit of public funds into government-authorized savings accounts with restricted, but multiple, uses.
+Families may choose to enroll their student in another public school, or they may choose to take the opportunity to receive a personal education savings account (ESA) for their student.
+With an ESA, instead of having their child attend a public school, parents receive a deposit of public funds into government-authorized savings accounts with restricted, but multiple, uses.
 An ESA can be used to fund not only items such as private school tuition and fees, but also online learning programs, private tutoring, community college costs, higher education expenses and other approved customized learning services and materials.
 Families apply and annually renew for participation in FES UA through one of the approved SFOs, which are responsible for determining eligibility, awarding and distributing funding to eligible student accounts, and approving eligible expenditures.